sanchezbarry/coffee/README.md

 Bean There, Done That is a coffee-recipe app, specifically for home-brewers and baristas who want to get better at their craft.
 With it, you can save every brew - and the differences you make every time, such as Brew Time, Grind-Finess, Temperature, Equipment used and many more, all against a simple rating you can give - to find out which time you make the best brew.

 ### Technologies Used
-Express JS, EJS, Javascript, HTML, CSS (Bootstrap), Mongo, Heroku
+Express JS, EJS, Node JS, Mongoose, Javascript, HTML, CSS (Bootstrap), Mongo, Heroku

 ### Improvements
 1. Improve the css further.